CristianEGL/File-Organizer/README.md

 ## Note

 This is a small project made moslty for fun by a high school student but hopefully you find it useful :)
-Also, if you have any doubts or suggestions, again, make sure to contact me at cristianfumagal07@gmail.com
+Also, if you have any doubts or suggestions, again, make sure to contact me in Discord (@clankyu)!

 ---